openbermuda/80days/posts/dice-passwords.rst

 random passwords.
 The function used includes hashing of the web site name.

-The only problem here is that some generate passwords that don't match the solutions.
+The only problem here is that some generate passwords that don't pass the site's alphabet soup rules.

+Password managers usually allow to specify the alphabet of characters, but even with that sometimes the password they come up with will not satisfy the rules.

+This is because they are using the full password space, not arbitrarily shrinking that space.

 What can sites do to help?
 --------------------------